siliconcompiler/siliconcompiler/docs/reference_manual/schema.rst

 .. code-block:: python

     chip.schema._start_journal()  # To start recording transactions
-    chip.schema._stop_journal()  # To stop recording transactions and remove all records of transations chip.schema._import_journal(other_schema)  # To import and playback transactions, usually used to merge together a node manifest with the main manifest in SiliconCompiler
+    chip.schema._stop_journal()  # To stop recording transactions and remove all records of transactions chip.schema._import_journal(other_schema)  # To import and playback transactions, usually used to merge together a node manifest with the main manifest in SiliconCompiler